Use Case: Multiboost saves the day in Hospital de Blanes

 The Problem

-Hospital de Blanes (Hospital Comarcal de la Selva) in Spain faced significant indoor mobile reception issues caused by large input signal imbalances between Movistar and other mobile network operators (Vodafone and Orange).
-The previous system was unable to handle these disparities, resulting in saturated signal levels and unequal MNO signal balancing.
+Hospital de Blanes (Hospital Comarcal de la Selva) in Spain faced significant indoor mobile reception issues.
+These problems stemmed from large input signal imbalances between Movistar and other mobile network operators, namely Vodafone and Orange.
+The previous system could not manage these disparities, leading to saturated signal levels and unequal MNO signal balancing.

 As a result, both voice and data services were unreliable throughout the hospital.
-This affected critical areas including emergency units, surgical suites, and outpatient zones, which collectively process over 60,000 consultations and 50,000 emergency cases annually.
+This affected critical areas, including emergency units, surgical suites, and outpatient zones.
+These areas collectively handle over 60,000 consultations and 50,000 emergency cases annually.

 The Multiboost Solution

-Multiboost deployed a PRO Triple mobile repeater system.
-The installation was carefully tailored to ensure reliable indoor coverage for 2G, 3G, 4G, and 5G services across all three major Spanish operators.
+To tackle these challenges, Multiboost deployed a PRO Triple mobile repeater system.
+This installation was meticulously tailored to ensure reliable indoor coverage for 2G, 3G, 4G, and 5G services across all three major Spanish operators.

 Results

-The installation significantly improved indoor coverage for all operators throughout critical hospital zones, enabling seamless communication for staff and patients alike.
+The installation significantly improved indoor coverage for all operators throughout critical hospital zones.
+This enhancement enabled seamless communication for both staff and patients.

-The Multiboost PRO Triple demonstrated its ability to maintain stable signal performance despite extreme input power differences between operators — a challenge that analog repeaters can't handle.
+The Multiboost PRO Triple demonstrated its ability to maintain stable signal performance despite extreme input power differences between operators.
+This is a challenge that traditional analog repeaters struggle to manage.

-The following real-time monitoring screenshots (from Multibooost Cloud) illustrate how the Multiboost system effectively handles these variations, ensuring consistent coverage across all mobile networks.
+The following real-time monitoring screenshots from Multiboost Cloud illustrate how the Multiboost system effectively handles these variations.
+It ensures consistent coverage across all mobile networks.

-This screenshot highlights how Multiboost effectively handles large input power differences across mobile operators, a key weakness of the previously installed system.
-Although our repeater was operating properly, we decided to also install a 10 dB attenuator to improve performance.
+This screenshot highlights how Multiboost effectively handles large input power differences across mobile operators.
+This is a key weakness of the previously installed system.
+Although our repeater was operating properly, we decided to install a 10 dB attenuator to improve performance.

-• In common systems that apply one gain setting per band, the strongest signal limits the available gain, which means weaker operator signals (those whose base stations are farther from the building) don't get enough amplification.
+In common systems that apply one gain setting per band, the strongest signal limits the available gain.
+This means weaker operator signals (those whose base stations are farther from the building) don't receive enough amplification.

-• Multiboost compensates for these imbalances, maintaining sufficient gain and output power for all operators, even with input differences of over 40 dB, ensuring reliable, balanced indoor coverage.
+Multiboost compensates for these imbalances, maintaining sufficient gain and output power for all operators, even with input differences of over 40 dB.
+This ensures reliable, balanced indoor coverage.

 Conclusion